xinwenfu/mitmproxy-get/README.md

 - *mitmweb*: a web-based interface for mitmproxy.
 - *mitmdump*: the command-line version of mitmproxy.

 The figure below shows how the man-in-the-middle (MITM) attack works.
 Basically mitmproxy sits between the ESP32 and web server, and mitmproxy can intercept the http/https traffic.
 We demonstrate a simplified case: mitmproxy is hosted at the same computer as the web server.
-In reality, mitmproxy can be hosted at a standlone computer, which can work as the WiFi router, to which the esp32 will connect.
+In reality, mitmproxy can be hosted at a standlone computer, which can work as a WiFi router, to which the esp32 will connect.
 In this way, we can intercept esp32 traffic and analyze the communication protocol.

 <img src="imgs/mitm.png">

 # 1. Hardware setup
-This project requires the ES32 board, the installation of adafruit/DHT sensor library within PlatformIO and apache web server at Ubuntu VM.
-The firmware of the ESP32 sends DHT11/DHT22 data to a web server at a Ubuntu VM.
+This project requires a ES32 board, installation of adafruit/DHT sensor library within PlatformIO and apache web server at Ubuntu VM.
+The ESP32 sends DHT11/DHT22 data to a web server at a Ubuntu VM.
 The IP address of the web server is hard-coded into the formware code.
-The ESP32, and Ubuntu VM are connected to the same WiFi router.
+The ESP32 and Ubuntu VM are connected to the same WiFi router.

 <img src="imgs/mitm-labsetup.jpg">

 # 2. Software setup

-## Install Apache2
+## Install Apache web server at Ubuntu VM

 Type the following commands in a terminal at Ubuntu VM.
 ```